Asubpeeschoseewagong First Nation: Overview of environmental disaster

+In the spring of 2020 the federal government reached an agreement with Grassy Narrows to "build a $20 million clinic for those suffering from mercury poisoning".

 Governance

 Chief Randy Fobister was elected in 2020, There are four councillors, Cody Keewatin, Art Anderson, Roy Assin, and Arnold Pahpasay Jr.

 The First Nation is a member of the Bimose Tribal Council, a regional non-political Chief's Council, who is a member of the Grand Council of Treaty 3, a political organization.

 The reserve is also part of the provincial riding of Kenora-Rainy River and federal riding of Kenora.